Griffon Nivernais: Appearance

 The Griffon Nivernais is a medium-sized dog, 55 to 60 cm (21.7-23.6 ins) at the withers, with a distinctive rough (shaggy) coat, long drop ears, and a long tail carried up and in a slight curve.
 The body is longer than most French hounds, and is constructed more for endurance than for speed.
-As a reconstructed breed, the breed standard goes into much more detail with regards to body proportions, structure, and coat than is usual for a working dog.
+As a reconstructed breed, the breed standard goes into much more detail with regard to body proportions, structure, and coat than is usual for a working dog.

 Colour of the coat is grizzled in general appearance, gris clair to gris sanglier, light grey to boar grey.
 The coat is agouti, with each hair darker at the base than the tip.
 White hairs are scattered through the coat.
 Colours are fawn very slightly overlaid with black (poil de lièvre, hare coat), sable overlaid with black (gris loup, wolf grey), and fawn overlaid with blue (gris bleu, grey blue).
 There may be a small white spot on the chest.